SapienzaInteractiveGraphicsCourse/final-project-eb-team/README.md

 * arrow right -> turn right

 ## Game Link
-You can play at this [link](https://sapienzainteractivegraphicscourse.github.io/final-project-eb-team/)
+You can play at this [link](https://sapienzainteractivegraphicscourse.github.io/final-project-eb-team/) (Use Chrome)